 To reduce the complexity of the Push API for this release, the ability to select specific OMA Push bearers to activate is deferred to a future release.

 This limited scope of supported OMA Push features enables the API to use the existing W3C-EventSource API definition, while opening up (at minimum) the most widely deployed OMA Push bearer (SMS) to a new class of client applications.
-If the underlying platform supports other Push-OTA bearers (e.g. OTA-HTTP, OTA-SIP, etc), events from these sources can also be delivered through the Push API.
+If the underlying platform supports other Push-OTA bearers (e.g. OTA-HTTP, OTA-SIP, etc), SMS, and SIP MESSAGE, events from these sources can also be delivered through the Push API.

 Overview of the Push API in the OMA Push Architecture